For Fathers Raising Daughters

 When you are:

-• calm under stress
+calm under stress

-• consistent in your word
+consistent in your word

-• measured in correction
+measured in correction

-• respectful in disagreement
+respectful in disagreement

-She learns that strength is safe.
+she learns that strength is safe.

-If strength feels explosive, unpredictable, or dismissive,
+If strength feels explosive, unpredictable, or dismissive, she may associate masculinity with instability.

-If strength feels grounded and contained,
+If strength feels grounded and contained, she associates it with security.

-That standard will follow her into adulthood.
+That standard will often follow her into adulthood.

 Teach Her Boundaries by Holding Your Own